Looking for practical ways to dissolve after school attitude without yelling?

 This is why free play is so important for kids (see number 4) – it helps your child make sense of the world and process their emotions in a healthy way.

-4 – Allow Your Child the Chance to be Bored
+4 – Allow Your Child To Be Bored

-Allowing time to ‘be bored’ goes against the grain of everything our society stands for in today’s busy, media saturated world.
+Allowing time to ‘be bored’ goes against the grain rather in today’s busy, media saturated world.

-But a perpetual rollercoaster of organised activities, clubs and screen time that never allow them to just ‘be’ is not always what’s best for them.
+But an endless rollercoaster of organised activities, clubs and screen time that never allow your kids to just ‘be’ isn’t always what’s best for them.

 School takes a LOT out of our kids and they need time to relax afterwards in a way nature intended.